lakhbawa/realtor-saas/README.md

+This software is licensed under the CC BY-NC 4.0 license.
+Commercial use is strictly prohibited.

 # Realtor SaaS Platform

 A multi-tenant SaaS platform for real estate professionals to create and manage their own branded websites.
 Built with Laravel 11, Filament v3, and Stripe for subscription billing.